kingrc15/torchmimic/README.md

 # MIMIC Benchmark in PyTorch

-MIMIC Benchmark reimplemented in PyTorch.
+MIMIC Benchmark reimplemented in PyTorch

 ## Data